MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/LightenDarken_L2_ULA/ReadMe.txt

 Draws all three basic layers (Sprite, Layer2, ULA-LoRes) in all combinations affecting priority and transparency, in both colour mixing modes: S(L+U) and S(L+U-5).

+The test was designed back in core2.x times, before the ability to separate U|T for blending was introduced, and before extended Layer2 modes.

 --- "legend" info ---

 At the top of the screen you can see device info and three areas showing how each layer